 Our franchisees are subject to complaints or litigation from guests alleging illness, injury or other food quality, food safety, health or operational concerns as well as claims related to the Americans with Disabilities Act and other premises liability.
 Our franchisees are also subject to "dram shop" laws in some states pursuant to which our franchisees may be subject to liability in connection with personal injuries or property damages incurred in connection with wrongfully serving alcoholic beverages to an intoxicated person.
-Although our franchise agreements require our franchisees under the doctrines of vicarious liability, agency, negligence or otherwise.
-Claims against our franchisees may reduce the ability of our franchisee to make payments to us.
+Although our franchise agreements require our franchisees to defend and indemnify us, we may be named as a defendant and sustain liability in legal proceedings against franchisees under the doctrines of vicarious liability, agency, negligence or otherwise.
+Claims against our franchisees may reduce the ability of our franchisees to make payments to us.
 We may also initiate legal proceedings against franchisees for breach of the terms of their franchise agreements, including underreporting of sales, failure to operate restaurants according to standard operating procedures and payment defaults.
 These claims may also reduce the ability of franchisees to enter into new franchise agreements with us.